LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 <https://linkedsoftwaredependencies.org/contexts/npm>{:#iri-link},
 which already maps many of the npm tags to corresponding RDF predicates.
 This allows these tags to remain the same in the JSON-LD representation.
-Due to the limitations of context mapping, some other changes were needed, with the most important one relating to the specific versions of the bundle.
+The limitations of context mapping necessitated some other changes, the most important one relating to the specific versions of the bundle.
 This can be seen by retrieving <https://linkedsoftwaredependencies.org/bundles/npm/n3>{:#iri-link} with an `Accept: application/ld+json` header.
-There the bundle now contains links to its corresponding modules, providing semantic links between them.
+There the bundle now contains links to its corresponding modules, providing semantic connections between them.
 Additionally, some tags were added to provide identifiers and link to the original repository.

 Since JSON-LD is an RDF representation, it can easily be converted to other syntaxes,